modernjuliaworkflows/modernjuliaworkflows.github.io/sharing/index.md

 * [ReferenceTests.jl](https://github.com/JuliaTesting/ReferenceTests.jl) to compare function outputs with reference files.
 * [ReTest.jl](https://github.com/JuliaTesting/ReTest.jl) to define tests next to the source code and control their execution.
-* [TestItemRunner.jl](https://github.com/julia-vscode/TestItemRunner.jl) to leverage the testing interface of VSCode.
+* [TestItemRunner.jl](https://github.com/julia-vscode/TestItemRunner.jl) and [ReTestItems.jl](https://github.com/JuliaTesting/ReTestItems.jl) to leverage the testing interface of VSCode.
+* [TestReadme.jl](https://github.com/thchr/TestReadme.jl) to test whatever samples are in your README

 }